€EUR

 Tendances en matière de logistique

-Septembre 24, 2025
+septembre 24, 2025

 Start diversification now: map exposure and shift critical sourcing toward regions with lower tariff impact.
 The tariff changes target a broad range of sectors, notably electronics, and planning the supply mix throughout the quarter will determine your resilience.
 Meanwhile, finance and procurement teams should coordinate with logistics to revalidate routes and identify nearshoring options.
 Tariff policy takes effect in stages.